Cartan connections and path structures with large automorphisms groups: Introduction

 \subsection{Strict path structures with a non-compact automorphism group}

 The particular instance of the above problem we analyze is that of three manifolds equipped with a so called Lagrangian contact structure or \emph{path structure}.
 This geometric structure (see \cite{IL} for a detailed introduction) has been studied since a long time (see, in particular, Cartan's study \cite{Ca}). {It is related to the geometry of second order Ordinary Differential Equations (see \cite{BGH,IL}). {It is interesting to note that the first published paper by S. S. Chern (\cite{Ch}) concerns a generalization of this study to the case of third-order ODE.}} A \emph{path structure} on a three-manifold $M$ is a couple of two (smooth) one-dimensional distributions $(E^1, E^2)$ such that $E^1\oplus E^2$ is a contact distribution.
+See \cite{FV} for a theory corresponding to a complexification of this structure.
 There are no obstructions to the existence of such a structure on a given compact orientable manifold, and the model space is the flag space of all sequences $\{V_1\subset V_2\subset \R^3\}$, where $V_1$ is a line and $V_2$ is a plane.
 This model space can be thought as the space of lines with a marked point in the projective plane $\R P^2$, or simply as the homogeneous space $\SL(3,\R)/B$ where $B$ is the Borel subgroup of upper triangular matrices.